National Construction Safety Officer Updates

 - copies of any valid certificates (proof of maintaining courses which expire)

 - one personal maintenance audit during the three-year validity of the SCSA Safety Auditor Training.
 The audit must be conducted using the SCSA national standard audit document.
 Best practice is to submit the required audit to the SCSA no later than four months prior to their SCSA Safety Auditor Training expiry date to allow time for the audit review and possible corrections.
-Certified NCSO’s must contact the SCSA office prior to their NCSO Certification expiring to provide proof of maintenance requirements and be issued a new certificate.
+Certified NCSOs must contact the SCSA office prior to their NCSO certification expiring to provide proof of maintenance requirements and be issued a new certificate.

 Failure to Maintain NCSO Certification

-Holders of a NCSO certificate (three-year expiry) are solely responsible to submit all maintenance requirements in sufficient time prior to expiry.
+Holders of an NCSO certificate (three-year expiry) are solely responsible to submit all maintenance requirements in sufficient time prior to expiry.
 Failure to meet the maintenance requirements before expiry will result in the individual having to write the NCSO exam to renew certification.
 Once again, all NCSO training requirements must be met before being eligible to write the NCSO exam.

 Equivalency of NCSO Certification

-Holders of a NCSO certificate will benefit from the ease of transferability to other provinces.
-At minimum, a component of a provincial legislation exam will be required per province via the local participating CFCSA members.
+Holders of an NCSO certificate will benefit from the ease of transferability to other provinces.
+At a minimum, a component of a provincial legislation exam will be required per province via the local participating CFCSA members.
 The individual shall present their home province NCSO certificate and photo ID to the local participating CFCSA member in the province which they intend to work.
 Upon successful completion of the provincial legislation exam (and possible training to meet provincial legislation on-site requirements), an NCSO equivalency certificate will be issued to the individual.
 The local participating CFCSA member will match the certification expiry date of the individual’s home province NCSO certificate.
 Individuals shall receive a wall certificate and wallet card.

 Equivalency Maintenance of NCSO Certification